Thecarlosmff/DC-Legends-Tools/README.md

 # DC-Legends-Tools

-Open as issue to request functionalities.
+Open an issue to request functionalities.
 Thank you.